JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 1. Create an instance `p` of the `Point` type representing point `(4,2)`.
 2. Redefine the `coordinates` function to return an array instead of a tuple.
 Note that this step will change how the `Point` is printed.
 3. Create an instance `q` of the `Point` type representing point `(2,2)`.
-4. Compute the distance between point `p` and `q` using the `distance` function.
+4. Compute the distance between points `p` and `q` using the `distance` function.

-The most common way how to import modules is to use the `using` keyword and the name of the module.
+The most common way to import modules is to use the `using` keyword and the module's name.
 Note that packages are imported in the same way as modules.
-The reason is that the core of each package is a module as will be described later in this lecture.
+The reason is that each package's core is a module, as will be described later in this lecture.
 As can be seen in the table above, if we use `using .Points` only the exported names are brought to the global scope, i.e., we can call the `Point` type and the `distance` by their names.
-However, to redefine the the `coordinates` function, we have to use `Points.coordinates` syntax.
+However, to redefine the `coordinates` function, we have to use `Points.coordinates` syntax.

 ```@repl modules1
 using .Points